Professor Nathan Abrams

 Dr Daniel Davies

-is a Research Associate at the Taylor-Schechter Genizah Research Unit in Cambridge University Library.
+is a Research Associate at the Institute for Jewish Philosophy and Religion at the University of Hamburg, Germany.
 His research interests revolve around Arabic and Hebrew philosophical and theological writings.
 He is the author of Method and Metaphysics in Maimonides’ Guide for the Perplexed, published by Oxford University Press, and has contributed pieces on Maimonides, Hasdai Crescas, and the Arabic and Hebrew translations of Galen.

 Theories of Soul in Medieval Jewish Thought